The January Program of Study

 The two-credit Directed Study courses use informal and formal writing as a way for students to reflect on the meaning and relevance of the program’s coursework and learning experiences.
 First, students write an informal weekly blog (weblog) to explore connections between courses and learning experiences, posing their own questions and developing their own insights.
 Second, students will work with one of their instructors on a substantial documented research project on a topic related to their blog entries, and selected in consultation with the instructor.

+Other directed study research opportunities are available at the College.
 Read the policy on Directed Study for full details.

 The College of General Studies offers students the opportunity to receive one credit for internships that require academic credit.
 Students will be billed for the credit, if applicable.
 (As always, if a CGS student does not have a 3.0 cumulative GPA or above and is registered for more than 18 credits, h/she will be billed for the overload credit.)